Dungyichao/OPC_Data_Access/README.md

     }
 }
 ```
+ You will se quality code in the above code.
+The quality of a given OPC tag is used to represent the validity of the tag's value (in other words, whether or not an OPC client can trust the data).
+OPC quality is divided into three main categories: Good (generally indicates the data is valid), Bad (generally indicates the data is not valid), or Uncertain (generally indicates the data is speculative in some manner).
+Each category is further divided into sub-categories; the exact criteria for using a particular sub-category may vary depending on the end protocol and vendor ([link](https://honeywellprocess-community.force.com/opcsupport/s/article/What-are-the-OPC-Quality-Codes), [Reference_4_2_1](https://github.com/Dungyichao/OPC_Data_Access/blob/main/Documents/Reference_4_2_1_What%20are%20the%20OPC%20Quality%20Codes.pdf))

 Function
 ```C#
 static void KepGroup_DataChange(int TransactionID, int NumItems, ref Array ClientHandles, ref Array ItemValues, ref Array Qualities, ref Array TimeStamps)